sevenam/sevenam.github.io/README.md

 # themes\hugo-theme-stack\exampleSite
 # to the "content" folder

-# add theme to config in the "hugo.toml" file:
+# add theme to config in the "hugo.yaml" file:
 theme = 'hugo-theme-stack'

 # serve with hugo localy on port 1313